Scientific name: Trichoferus campestris Faldermann (syn. Hesperophanes campestris)

 Identification of this species is difficult due to a multitude of related species that may be found in the same types of trees.
 Larval life stages will not be identifiable to species.
 Identification of adult beetles will require an entomologist to distinguish them from related species.
 The adult beetle is about ½- ¾ inches long.

 Many species of longhorned beetles have a similar appearance.

 The ultimate pest potential of this insect in Minnesota and North America is yet to be determined.
 In most locations where beetles have been found it has not been possible to document a local infestation or pest impact.
 The exception has been Utah, where a significant presence of Trichoferus campestris has been documented and pest impact is being evaluated.
-Contact the MDA via Arrest the Pest if you suspect the presence of velvet longhorned beetle in Minnesota.
+Contact the MDA via email at Arrest.the.Pest@state.mn.us if you suspect the presence of velvet longhorned beetle in Minnesota.
 Please also visit Rustic Log Furniture Alert for additional help.